alex3305/forgejo-runner-dind/README.md

 Docker and the Docker logo are trademarks or registered trademarks of Docker, Inc.

-The Forgejo name, branding and logo is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The Forgejo branding is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.

-The Gitea name, branding and logo is licensed under the [MIT License](https://github.com/go-gitea/gitea/blob/main/LICENSE).
-This also includes some part of the code that exists in this repository.
+Gitea is a trademark or registered trademark of Gitea Ltd. The Gitea logo is licensed under the [MIT License](https://github.com/go-gitea/gitea/blob/main/LICENSE).